 - Supports proper brain and eye function

 Many of us take a daily multivitamin to insure we receive an elemental amount of important vitamins and minerals.
-The typical American diet does not provide a well-balanced source of these nutrients for most people, so we take supplements as “insurance.”
+The typical American diet does not provide a well-balanced source of these nutrients for most people.
 Our companions can benefit from a daily multivitamin as well.
 Much of the vitamin content in packaged dog and cat foods is destroyed during processing.
 Even when added back in after the cooking or extruding processes, the vitamins and minerals break down rapidly when exposed to light and air.
 The first bowl of kibble from a bag may contain most of what the label claims, but many vitamins and other nutrients degrade over time.
 It is difficult to know how much, if any of the vitamins are left in the last portions from the bag.

 Minerals tend to be much more stable over time, so replacing them is not a concern.
 However, processed commercial pet foods may contain an excess of most minerals, making supplementation potentially hazardous if certain minerals, such as zinc, become excessive.
 If your pet is eating a good quality natural pet food, large amounts of minerals in a supplement are unnecessary.

 If you are feeding homemade food, it’s important to recognize that many common recipes are deficient in essential vitamins and minerals.
 Many whole food sources no longer contain the high vitamin content they had in the past due to depleted soils and modern farming practices.
 All essential minerals, particularly calcium, do need to be supplemented in homemade diets.
 For cats, taurine and other feline-specific nutrients also need to be added.